sarathkumarsivan/pygithubctl/README.rst

   Name of GitHub repository.
 Please make sure the value of repository is valid.
 This option is required.

 **--branch:**
-  Name of branch; a pointer to a snapshot of your changes.
+  Name of the branch; a pointer to a snapshot of your changes.
 This option is required if no tag is specified.
-The master branch would be considered as the default value if no branch or tag is specified.
+The master branch would be considered as the default value if no branch or tag name is specified.

 **--tag:**
   Name of tag; a version of a particular branch at a moment in time.
 This option is required if no branch is specified.